edgio-docs/edgio-docs/guides/routing.md

     cookies: { currency: /^(usd)$/i }, // keys are cookie names, values are regular expressions
     headers: { 'x-moov-device': /^desktop$/i }, // keys are header names, values are regular expressions
-    query: { page: /^(1|2|3)$/ }, // keys are query parameter names, values are regular expressions },
+    query: { page: /^(1|2|3)$/ }, // keys are query parameter names, values are regular expressions
+    body: { parse: 'json', criteria: { operationName: 'GetProducts' } }, // the body content will be matched against the presence of the criteria properties
+  },
   () => {},
 )